tegola-hubs/tegola-hubs.github.com/howto/fresnel.md

 -------------
 Unless you are keen to read more about [Fresnel zones], take the minimum of the two estimates above.
-For example at 1km from an antenna on a 10km 5GHz link, the diameter at the midpoint is 12m and the estimate we get from being "near" an antenna is
+For example at 1km from an antenna on a 10km 5GHz link, the radius at the midpoint is 12m and the estimate we get from being "near" an antenna is
 \\(0.25\sqrt{1000}=7.9\\)m.
 So we use the second figure.